 I can perhaps best illustrate the basic point made above by reminding about the high charges made for “workshops” and conferences at the leading “new spirituality” centre in Britain, namely the Findhorn Foundation in Moray.
 There is an important extra consideration to take into account here.
 In 2006, UNITAR raised the status of the Foundation by extending the ecovillage aspect of that venue into a CIFAL ecology project.
 Protests from elsewhere were suppressed.
 UNITAR blithely ignored the commercial dimensions of the disputed organisation.
 UNITAR is the abbreviation for United Nations Institute of Training and Research.

 The vogue for “workshops” is controversial.
-The term “workshop” has nothing to do with crafts activity, and derives from the American scene in alternative psychology that became popular in the 1960s.
+The term “workshop” has nothing to do with crafts activity, instead deriving from the American scene in alternative therapy that became popular in the 1960s.
 Strongly associated with the Human Potential Movement, the commercial workshop has been accused of evoking cued emotions and manipulating beliefs instilled into clients.
 Extravagant claims are frequently made in these improvisations.
 The Findhorn Foundation has been employing “workshops” for many years as a staple ingredient of their annual programme, which advertises these activities in the most glowing terms.
 The dominant criterion is evidently economic.
 The credentials of workshop practitioners are frequently very much in doubt.
 The programme under discussion relies upon affluent international subscribers who are susceptible to the beliefs and activities being sold.

 In 2005 was published my account of Findhorn Foundation irregularities (Pointed Observations, pp. 167-220).
 A chapter was there included which referred to the heavy price tags in Foundation “workshops” of commercial mysticism.
 For instance, a week of “Astroshamanic Trance and Sacred Circle Dances” sold for £425 in 2004.
 That same year the ecological fare entitled “Sustainability Here and Now” sold for £485 (ibid., p.
 206), also lasting a week.
 Sustainability has a very saleable face at the Findhorn Foundation, where the cosmetic factor is relentlessly exploited.